carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 Once we exit, these changes are not saved to a new container by default.
-There is a command that will "snapshot" our changes, but building containers this way is not very reproducible.
+There is a command that will "snapshot" our changes, but building containers this way is not easily reproducible.
 Instead, we're going to take what we've learned from this interactive installation and create our container from a reproducible recipe, known as a `Dockerfile`.